Ordisoftware/Hebrew-Calendar/README.md

 - Add command-line option `--lunarmonths` to show the lunar months board.
 - Add option to indicate parashah and Torah reference in upper or sentence case.

+#### In progress - Version 9.17

+- Add open parashah in Hebrew Words menu items in main form, navigation window and reminder box.

 #### 2021.12.16 - Version 9.16

 - Maintenance release.